Islandora/documentation/docs/contributing/editing-docs.md

 - optionally, be a member of the Islandora [GitHub Organization](https://github.com/orgs/Islandora/people).
     - To request an invite, email community@islandora.ca or ask on the Islandora Slack.
     - This is only needed if you want to commit changes directly to the documentation.
 Non-members may still make pull requests.
-- be willing to learn with [Markdown](http://en.wikipedia.org/wiki/Markdown) - a good [Markdown cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) can help.
+- be willing to learn [Markdown](http://en.wikipedia.org/wiki/Markdown) - a good [Markdown cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) can help.
     - for example, you may use Markdown syntax to create links and section headings.
 - follow the [Islandora Documentation Style Guide](docs_style_guide.md).
 - have either an individual [Contributor License Agreement](https://github.com/Islandora/islandora/wiki/Contributor-License-Agreements) (CLA) on file with the Islandora Foundation, or work for an organization that has a corporate Contributor License Agreement on file with the Islandora Foundation.